-10. The '850 patent, entitled "Method of Treating Attention Deficit Disorders With D-Threo Methylphenidate," duly and legally issued to Celgene on June 1, 1999, by the United States Patent and Trademark Office ("PTO").
-A copy of the '850 patent is attached hereto as

-Exhibit A. The '850 patent includes claims directed to methods of treatment using d-threo methylphenidate.
+11. The '850 patent, entitled "Method of Treating Attention Deficit Disorders With D-Threo Methylphenidate," duly and legally issued to Celgene on June 1, 1999, by the United States Patent and Trademark Office ("PTO").
+A copy of the '850 patent is attached hereto as Exhibit A. The '850 patent includes claims directed to methods of treatment using d-threo methylphenidate.

-- 11. The '656 patent, entitled "Phenidate Drug Formulations Having Diminished Abuse Potential," originally duly and legally issued to Celgene on March 12, 2002, by the PTO.
+- 12. The '656 patent, entitled "Phenidate Drug Formulations Having Diminished Abuse Potential," originally duly and legally issued to Celgene on March 12, 2002, by the PTO.
 An Ex Parte Reexamination Certificate, which amended certain claims of the '656 patent and added new claims, issued on March 27, 2007, by the PTO.
-Copies of the '656 patent and the Ex Parte Reexamination Certificate for the '656 patent are attached hereto as Exhibit B. The '656 patent claims are directed to, e.g., pharmaceutical unit dosages of d-threo methylphenidate. - 12.
+Copies of the '656 patent and the Ex Parte Reexamination Certificate for the '656 patent are attached hereto as Exhibit B. The '656 patent claims are directed to pharmaceutical unit dosages of d-threo methylphenidate. - 13.
 The '530 patent, entitled "Phenidate Drug Formulations Having Diminished Abuse Potential," duly and legally issued to Celgene on March 4, 2003, by the PTO.
-A copy of the '530 patent is attached hereto as Exhibit C. The '530 patent claims are directed to pharmaceutical unit dosages that include pharmaceutical compositions of d-threo methylphenidate. - 13.
+A copy of the '530 patent is attached hereto as Exhibit C. The '530 patent includes claims directed to pharmaceutical unit dosages of d-threo methylphenidate. - 14.
 The 1998 '284 patent, entitled "Delivery of Multiple Doses of Medications," duly and legally issued to Celgene on November 17, 1998, by the PTO.
-A copy of the 1998 '284 patent is attached hereto as Exhibit D. The 1998 '284 patent includes claims directed to extended release dosage forms of methylphenidate drug products. - 14.
+A copy of the 1998 '284 patent is attached hereto as Exhibit D. The 1998 '284 patent includes claims directed to extended release dosage forms of methylphenidate drug products. - 15.
 The 2003 '284 patent, entitled "Delivery of Multiple Doses of Medications," duly and legally issued to Celgene on October 21, 2003, by the PTO.
-A copy of the 2003 '284 patent is attached hereto as Exhibit E. The 2003 '284 patent includes claims directed to an extended release dosage form and claims directed to a method of treating disease with certain extended release dosage forms.
+A copy of the 2003 '284 patent is attached hereto as Exhibit E. The 2003 '284 patent includes claims directed to an extended release dosage form and claims directed to a method of treating disease with certain extended release dosage forms. - 16.
+The '944 patent, entitled "Delivery of Multiple Doses of Medications," duly and legally issued to Celgene on October 7, 2008, by the PTO.
+A copy of the '944 patent is attached hereto as Exhibit F. The '944 patent includes claims directed to dosage forms for oral administration of a methylphenidate drug.

-- 15. The '944 patent, entitled "Delivery of Multiple Doses of Medications," duly and legally issued to Celgene on October 7, 2008, by the PTO.
-A copy of the '944 patent is attached hereto as Exhibit F. The '944 patent includes claims directed to dosage forms for oral administration of a methylphenidate drug. - 16.
-Celgene is the owner by assignment of all right, title and interest in the '850 patent, the '656 patent, the '530 patent, the 1998 '284 patent, the 2003 '284 patent, and the '944 patent (collectively referred to herein as the "Patents-in-Suit").
-Novartis Pharma AG is the exclusive licensee, in certain fields of use, of the Patents-in-Suit. - 17.
-Novartis Pharmaceuticals Corporation holds an approved New Drug Application for extended release capsules, including a 30 mg dosage strength, of the hydrochloride salt of d-threo-methylphenidate (also known as dexmethylphenidate hydrochloride), which it sells as commercial products under the trade name FOCALIN XR®.
-These commercial products or their use are covered by one or more claims of the Patents-in-Suit.
+- 17. Celgene is the owner by assignment of all right, title and interest in the Patents-in-Suit.
+Novartis Pharma AG is the exclusive licensee, in certain fields of use, of the Patents-in-Suit. - 18.
+Novartis Pharmaceuticals Corporation holds an approved New Drug Application for extended release capsules (including 30 mg and 40 mg dosage strengths) of the hydrochloride salt of d-threo-methylphenidate, also known as dexmethylphenidate hydrochloride, which it sells as commercial products under the trade name FOCALIN XR®.
+This commercial product or its use is covered by one or more claims of the Patents-in-Suit.